An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Introduction

-For most applications of relative pose estimation in VO systems, the essential matrix is widely used in two-view calibrated cases.
-It can be estimated accurately and efficiently with five points \cite{nister2004efficient,stewenius2006recent}.
-However, due to the mixing parameters of rotation and translation, these methods suffer from solution multiplicity, planar degeneracy, and pure rotation degeneracy \cite{kneip2012finding, kneip2013direct}.
+In existing VO systems, the essential matrix is widely used in calibrated two-view cases.
+Through the essential matrix, poses can be estimated accurately and efficiently with at least five points \cite{nister2004efficient,izquierdo2003estimating,stewenius2006recent}.
+However, these methods suffer from problems caused by the mixing parameters of rotation and translation, including solution multiplicity, planar degeneracy, and pure rotation degeneracy \cite{kneip2012finding, kneip2013direct}.
+For example, the five-point method cannot offer accurate pose estimation when points distribute on a plane as shown in the last two rows of Fig. \ref{fig:special_cases}.
 To settle these problems, Kneip et al. \cite{kneip2012finding} proposed a solution that achieved decoupled estimation of rotation and translation by introducing an equivalent constraint to the essential matrix, known as the normal epipolar constraint (NEC).
 Their later work \cite{kneip2013direct} provided a real-time solver for NEC.
 Besides, Muhle \textit{et al.} \cite{muhle2022probabilistic} considered the position uncertainty of points and proposed a solution for the NEC problem with iteratively reweighted least square (IRLS) algorithm \cite{lawson1961contribution}, called PNEC.
-These methods gradually get more attention and replace essential-matrix-based methods in odometry systems \cite{chng2020monocular, concha2021instant, he2023rotation}.
-We extend this idea to the point-line-based cases.
+Recently, due to the advantages offered by decoupled estimation, NEC-based methods gradually get more attention and replace essential-matrix-based methods in odometry systems \cite{muhle2022probabilistic, chng2020monocular, concha2021instant, he2023rotation, wang2024stereo}.
+However, there are few attentions on decoupled estimation with point-line images. \textit{To enhance the robustness of NEC-based methods in weak-texture environments, we extend the decoupled estimation to point-line cases.}